 "All my room mates are moving out after graduation, and I will have that big house all to myself.
 I know you aren't completely amused living with your mom, and I was wondering..." he paused "well I was wondering if maybe you would want to move in with me"

 "Wow, really, that would honestly be OK with you?"
 I asked him kind of shocked.
 I didn't think he would be ready to take the next step with us for a while.

 "I am OK with it" he gave me a huge smile and squeezed my hand "I think it would be a really good idea"

-I reached down and took a sip of my beer to think for a second, and he watched my every movement for a moment right down to the breath exhaling from my chest.
+I reached down and took a sip of my beer to think for a second.
+He watched my every movement right down to the breath exhaling from my chest.
 He would do that sometimes.
 Become completely immersed with his gaze on me.
-Whenever he did that I could feel my heart try to fly out of my chest a little, but I was getting used to it.
-"OK I'm in, let’s try it out"
+Whenever he did that I could feel my heart race like it does when you have to get up to make a speech.
+I sat my drink down, and bit my lip a little.
+I smiled as I replied "OK I'm in, let’s try it out."

 "OK!"
 He said excitedly, and reached in to kiss me.
 "I think this is going to be really good"